 If you would like to add additional seasoning, feel free, but go lightly.
 Consider choosing a little pepper, smoked paprika, or dried lemon peel for the perfect flavor addition.
 Replacing the water with lemon juice will add a zesty flavor to your grilled asparagus.

-Charing asparagus is a desired choice, but it will fall through the grill if not careful because of the shape.
+Charing asparagus is the desired choice, but it will fall through the grill if not careful because of the shape.
 Grill mats are always a good go-to for items that benefit from direct exposure to the grill but might fall through the grates.
-We like to pre-char then place in a foil pouch to finish.
+We like to pre-char then place it in a foil pouch to finish.

 Why Use Grill Mats to Grill Vegetables?

 There are two main reasons for using foil for cooking vegetables: retaining moisture and preventing them from falling through the grate.
 Grill mats are the solution for vegetables falling through the grate, grill mats.

 Most grill mats are made from a fiberglass cloth coated with a synthetic polymer such as PTFE.
 This construction makes the mats flexible and durable as long as they don’t exceed the recommended heat rating.

 The mats are available in two styles, sheets, and mesh.
 While sheets are useful, we stick with mesh-style grill mats to allow smoke and flames to get to the food while letting oils and excess juices free.

 Mesh grill mats are easy to trim for custom sizes for small grills and smokers.
 A good pair of kitchen shears will make easy work of getting your grill mat to a custom size.

 Another option is a grill bag made of a mesh mat folded in half and sealed on the sides.
 We love these bags for zucchini because it sticks to grill grates and gets soft in the middle of the cooking process.

 We have outlined four main factors to how long it takes to grill vegetables in foil.
 Density, quantity, grill temperature, and additional items can all affect the total time.